-- a) Authorization or notification is not required for the routine, non-resistant use of mechanical restraints such as handcuffs, waist chains, leg irons, black box, safety straps, spit masks, etc.

-- b) Mechanical restraints are used on a selective basis to ensure control in moving incarcerated persons from one place to another inside the facility, or to transport incarcerated persons outside the facility.

-- c) For an incarcerated person who uses sign language to communicate, staff must only place mechanical hand restraints on the front of the incarcerated person to allow for proper communication, unless it would be a security risk to do so.

-- d) Mechanical restraints must not be used:

-- (1) Longer than necessary;

-- (2) As punishment;

-- (3) Around the neck;

-- (4) To cause undue discomfort;

-- (5) To inflict physical pain; or

-- (6) To restrict blood circulation or breathing.

-- e) If the mechanism contains a safety lock, mechanical restraints must be safely locked once it is possible for the officer to do so. - f) It is the responsibility of all officers to ensure that, once an incarcerated person is placed in restraints, visual and physical control of the incarcerated person is maintained at all times. - g) First aid must be provided whenever restraints are used.
+- a) Authorization or notification is not required for the routine, non-resistant use of mechanical restraints such as handcuffs, waist chains, leg irons, black box, safety straps, spit masks, etc. - b) Mechanical restraints are used on a selective basis to ensure control in moving incarcerated persons from one place to another inside the facility, or to transport incarcerated persons outside the facility. - c) For When a non-routine mechanical restraint is used on an incarcerated person who uses sign language to communicate, staff may place mechanical hand restraints on the back of the incarcerated person as security needs require and must remove them as soon as possible to allow for proper communication.
+When mechanical restraints are being used during routine, non-resistant situations, staff must only place mechanical hand restraints on the front of the incarcerated person to allow for proper communication (see attached link to Sign Language Protocol, 203.250C), unless it would be a security risk to do so. - d) Mechanical restraints must not be used: - (1) Longer than necessary; - (2) As punishment; - (3) Around the neck; - (4) To cause undue discomfort; - (5) To inflict physical pain; or - (6) To restrict blood circulation or breathing. - e) If the mechanism contains a safety lock, mechanical restraints must be safely locked once it is possible for the officer to do so. - f) It is the responsibility of all officers to ensure that, once an incarcerated person is placed in restraints, visual and physical control of the incarcerated person is maintained at all times. - g) First aid must be provided whenever any force use beyond the placement of non-routine restraints is necessary to gain compliance are used.
 If necessary, the incarcerated person must be issued clean clothing.